sheldonh/calculation/README.md

 Thereafter, to enjoy the safety of the original strategy, changes to the model solution interface and implementation domain require either interface versioning or interface adapters that abstract the changes.

+However, solution interface conformance is not the goal of this strategy.
+It is only mentioned here to clarify that the strategy is not incompatible with this goal.

 ## The demonstration

 The strategy is demonstrated in a well understood problem domain (arithmetic), with solutions implemented in a simple